apoorvasinha183/video_subtitle_generator/README.md

 - **Audio Chunking:** Splits audio into overlapping chunks for near real‑time processing.
 - **ASR:** Uses OpenAI's Whisper (tiny model by default) for transcription.
 - **Subtitle Generation:** Generates SRT subtitle files.
 - **API Mode:** Provides a FastAPI endpoint for video file uploads.
+(Under construction)
 - **Containerization:** Dockerfile provided for containerized deployment.
+- **Translation:** Supports the translation from English to a target language supported by the MarianMT HF model

 ## Requirements